 🌿 Ingredients

-The ingredients in this recipe are simple and can be found at any grocery store.
+The ingredients in this recipe can be found at any large grocery store.
+Feel free to substitute brown sugar or granulated white sugar for the coconut sugar.

 See recipe card below for exact quantities.